tsafs/shattered-pixel-dungeon/README.md

 # Shattered Pixel Dungeon

+This is a fork and contributions are welcome :) I'd like to add quality of life improvements to the game and perhaps extend it a little bit

 ## Modifications in this fork

 - Still a draft PR: Add softcore game mode

+### TODO

+- Redo translations.
+After a quick check in the German translations, some of them seem off.
+Perhaps context based translations with the aid of LLMs can do a better job.
+- Refine controller support.
+I'd like to auto target enemies and switch between them more easily.
+- Autolooting.
+Currently, loot is sometimes not automatically picked up.
+For example, this happens when a dewdrop drops upon walking on a grass field and also when the hero walks too fast.
+-

 ## Original README